RuchithaReddy28/Exercise-09-Shift-registers-using-verilog-/README.md

 ### Procedure:
 /* write all the steps invloved */
-1.Start the module using module ten().
+1.Use quartus software and import required modules.

-2.Declare the inputs clock and outputs required.
+2.Assign inputs and outputs for shift registers.

-3.Begin tha logic with negative edge clock.

-4.Assign differnt values for different address.

-5.End module.

-6.Generate RTL and TIMINIG DIAGRAM.
+3.Assign logic for input to give output at positive edge.

+4.Perform opertaions and produce rtl circuit.

+5.end module

 ### PROGRAM:
 ```